Joint UK & US Statement On Child Protection

 Companies can elect to voluntarily extend these protections to children living across the world to increase the health, safety, and privacy of children.

-The US government has taken bold action to advance children’s online health, safety, and privacy.
+The US government has taken action to advance children’s online health, safety, and privacy.
 In 2023, the United States Surgeon General issued a new advisory about the effects social media use has on youth mental health.

 Building on this advisory, the US government launched the Kids Online Health and Safety Task Force to advance the health, safety, and privacy of children online, including preventing and mitigating the adverse health effects that children can experience through the use of online platforms.